What is live-in care?

 Your carer is employed by us.
 We are responsible for their pay, tax and NI, pension, maternity cover etc – anything that falls under employment law.
 This includes any performance issues and safeguardings.
 This is all taken care for by us.

-Where do your Live-In Carers come from?
+Where do your live-in carers come from?

-Like our customers, our Live-In Carers consist of varying nationalities and are all recruited from within the UK.
+Like our customers, our live-in carers consist of varying nationalities and are all recruited from within the UK.
 This gives us a wide and varied choice of skills and personalities when matching our carers to our clients medical and social needs.

-Can I meet my Live-In Carer before they come?
+Can I meet my live-in carer before they come?

-Our Live-In Care Workers are carefully matched by experienced live in care Managers who know and understand their individual customer’s care needs and personal interests.
+Our live-in care workers are carefully matched by experienced live in care managers who know and understand their individual customer’s care needs and personal interests.
 We have profiles on all our carers and these can be sent out for an initial selection.
-Once shortlisted We are happy to arrange Skype and telephone calls so that you can get acquainted with your Live-In Care Worker.
+Once shortlisted we are happy to arrange Skype and telephone calls so that you can get acquainted with your live-in care worker.

-How long does my Live-In Carer stay for?
+How long does my live-in carer stay for?

-The length of time Live-In Care Workers stay for differs from one Live-In Care Worker to another.
+The length of time live-in care workers stay for differs from one live-in care worker to another.
 Most of our staff work between 4 and 6 weeks at a time and have 1 to 2 weeks off before returning to work, although many will stay for several months before taking a break.
-We will identify a second Live-In Care Worker to cover all holidays and breaks so you have peace of mind that you are always been looked after.
-We aim to create a team of Care Workers that will provide consistency to your care.

-How many hours a day does my Live-In Carer work?
+How many hours a day does my live-in carer work?

-What happens if I do not like my Live-In Carer?
+What happens if I do not like my live-in carer?

 If the relationship between yourself and your Live-In Care Worker breaks down and you feel there is no way of rebuilding the relationship, we will endeavor to find a suitable replacement as soon as possible.
 We are fully aware that this relationship is critical, and we aim to avoid this happening.